 Introduction

 Imagine you are a surveyor, hired to plan a new town in the middle of nowhere using only a rope and a stick.
-Is it possible that the effect of your work will be visible after hundreds of years?
+Is it possible that the effects of your work will still be visible after hundreds of years?

-The issue of surveying and dividing the area inside the walls of a medieval town has been a subject to an academic debate [e.g. 1-4].
-Research on a reconstruction of the primary layout of medieval towns in Central Europe has a long tradition [e.g. 5-7].
-The debate was mainly stimulated by historians, architects and urban planners, however few archaeologists influenced the discussion as well.
+The issue of surveying and dividing the area inside the walls of a medieval town has been the subject of academic debate [1]-[4].
+Research on the reconstruction of the primary layout of medieval towns in Central Europe has a long tradition [5]-[7].
+This debate has mainly been stimulated by historians, architects and urban planners; however, a few archaeologists have also influenced the discussion.
 Central Europe from the 12th to the 16th century was a place of urban and rural revolution.
-As a result of colonization action, hundreds of towns and thousands of villages were newly established.
-The regular town was a result of the implementation of, so-called, German law in spatial dimension [8].
-Towns with market squares and an orthogonal grid of streets appeared very early, at the beginning of the 13th Century in Silesia, the region of today's Poland.
-The Silesian towns had a regular gridded urban pattern, which made them very distinct in the cultural settings of Central Europe.
-The urban pattern analysis, using the modular method, were made for numerous Silesian towns.
-Those studies resulted in a better understanding of the medieval cityscape, for example, the exact sizes of the primary plots were estimated.
-During this period some improvements in the layout of towns were made.
-The main observed tendency was that in the 13th century the city grid was “optimized”.
-The layout of the town centre evolved from a wide market street to rectangular or square market - the width of the plot decreased, the blocks of buildings shortened, the size and proportions of market squares became standardized [9].
-The developed model of a Silesian regular town spread further to be used in neighbouring lands.
+As a result of colonisation, hundreds of towns and thousands of villages were newly established.
+The ‘regular’ town was a result of the implementation of German law on spatial dimensions [8].
+Towns with market squares and an orthogonal grid of streets appeared at the beginning of the 13th Century in Silesia, a region in today's Poland.
+These Silesian towns had a regular gridded urban pattern, which made them very distinct in the cultural setting of Central Europe.
+Urban pattern analysis, using the modular method, has been conducted for numerous Silesian towns.
+These studies have resulted in a better understanding of the medieval cityscape; for example, the exact sizes of primary plots have been estimated.
+During this period, some improvements in the layout of towns were made.
+The main observed tendency was that, in the 13th century, the city grid was ‘optimised’.
+The layout of the town centre evolved from a wide market street to a rectangular or square market - the width of the plot decreased, the blocks of buildings were shortened, and the size and proportions of market squares became standardised [9].
+The developed model of a Silesian regular town spread further, to be used in neighbouring lands.

-Also the outcomes of archaeological excavations extended the knowledge about urban planning of the mediaeval towns [10, 11].
-It is worth noting that archaeological discoveries in many cases confirmed the theoretical consideration of metrological analysis..
+In addition, the findings of archaeological excavations have extended the knowledge of the planning of medieval towns [10], [11].
+It is worth noting that, in many cases, archaeological discoveries have confirmed the theoretical consideration of metrological analysis.

-Metrological analyses related to urban and rural planning are based on the assumption that in the case of regular settlements founded on the previously uninhabited area (lat. in cruda radice), the arranged space was specified in the contract between the locator and the founder (territorial lord - king, duke, knight, bishop etc.): the area, the number of plots and their sizes were measured in the field applying some algorithm.
-Despite subsequent changes in the division of plots, their development, etc., in many cases, it is possible to reconstruct the original “ideal” plan.
+Metrological analyses related to urban and rural planning are based on the assumption that in the case of regular settlements founded on previously uninhabited areas (lat. in cruda radice), the arranged space was specified in the contract between the locator and the founder (territorial lord - king, duke, knight, bishop, etc.); the area, the number of plots and their sizes were measured in the field applying algorithms.
+Despite subsequent changes, in many cases, in the division of plots and their development, it is possible to reconstruct the original ‘ideal’ plan.
 Decoding the original intention of the planner is the starting point for analysing subsequent changes in urban or rural space and studying their causes.

-We would like to discuss the potential of metrological methods and their limitations in the study of regular towns and villages based on selected examples from the Silesian region.
-We are trying to find answers to the following questions: were the medieval towns actually planned with such a mathematical precision?
-And even so, is it possible after all these years to reconstruct the idea of medieval urban planning based on modern cadastral plans and terrain survey?
-Is it then possible to apply the methodology of urban analysis for regular villages?
+In this paper, we will discuss the potential of metrological methods and their limitations in the study of regular towns and villages based on selected examples from the Silesian region.
+We aim to address the following questions: were medieval towns planned with mathematical precision?
+And if so, is it possible after all these years, to reconstruct the idea of medieval urban planning based on modern cadastral plans and terrain surveys?
+Is it then possible to apply the methodology of urban analysis to regular villages?

 Methods